LivingLegacyMedia/vowbound/chapter_11.md

 "What did you do back there?"
 Mira asked.
 "I saw you throw the coin to Korrin, saw the Hollow collapse, saw him throw it back.
 But I don't understand how—"

-"In Silent Market," Cassian managed.
-"I made a trade."
+"I entered the Silent Market," Cassian managed.
+"Made a trade directly with the Law."

 "What did you trade?"

-"Physical possession of the coin to my greatest enemy.
-That was the price—giving it to someone who would use it against the innocent.
-In exchange, the Hollow were freed and restored to their humanity.
-All of them, or as many as the balance would allow."
-He touched the coin, feeling its warmth.
-"I kept the bond.
-But I gambled that Korrin would be freed, that the coin would complete the restoration in seven seconds, and that he'd throw it back before Draven could take it."
+"Possession of the coin."
+He laughed, but it came out shaky.
+"I wasn't even sure it would work.
+I gambled that giving the coin to Draven would be enough to free them.
+That Korrin would be restored in time.
+That he'd throw it back before Draven could take it."

 "That's..."
 Mira stared at him.
 "That's insane.
 So many things could have gone wrong."